redobsi/YTB_channels_scrapper/README.md

-##This is a basic Youtube scrapper
+This is a basic Youtube scrapper.

 You can :
 - Scrape by tags
 - Scrape usernames, Youtube urls, description, subscribers count, views count.